StoneStepsInc/zlib-nuget/nuget/README.txt

 to be reloaded to make the library file visible.
 This library may be moved into any solution folder after the installation.

-Note that the zLib library path in this package is valid only for build configurations named Debug and Release and will not work for any other configuration names.
-Do not install this package for projects with configurations other than Debug and Release.
+Note that the zLib library path in this package will be selected as Debug or Release based on whether the active configuration is designated as a development or as a release configuration in the underlying .vcxproj file.

+Specifically, the initial project configurations have a property called UseDebugLibraries in the underlying .vcxproj file, which reflects whether the confiration is intended for building release or development artifacts.
+Additional configurations copied from these initial ones inherit this property.
+Manually created configurations should have this property defined in the .vcxproj file.

+Do not install this package if your projects use configurations without the UseDebugLibraries property.

 The static library is built with the stdcall calling convention.